onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Nobody has ever made something bigger than money

-We need to reinvent how we do debate in the digital age - in a structured and explicit way
+We need to reinvent how we do debate in the digital age - in a structured and explicit way in the way we currently do debates:
+- how many points remain unadressed? the other side is taking notes but they're not 100% listening while taking notes and those notes aren't always full and sometimes the debate ends and there's simply not enough time to address everything?!
+- how many points are strawmanned and left forgotten or addressed only partially?
+- how many points could be refuted but the other side simply doesn't have the time to research it? simply state what will no longer happen - make it short

 There absolutely are ways of redistributing wealth in a way that doesn’t make the receivers ungrateful and lazy and entitled - we just havent figured out how to do it yet
 And also how to compensate those that generate the extra surplus that doesn’t go all to them and have them be not simply willing but genuinely eager to participate in something greater than themselves